Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	_Log tracker status before page activity_

-1. Browse to **/Store** and perform some actions there, like browsing an album detail.
+1. Browse to **/Store** and perform some actions there, like browsing a Genre's list of available albums.

-1. Check that this time, your visits were tracked twice and also, they're shown ordered by the filters' Order values: **CustomActionFilter** logs' first.
+1. Check that this time, your visits were tracked ordered by the filters' Order value: **CustomActionFilter** logs' first.

  	![Action log with activity logged](./images/Action-log-with-activity-logged3.png?raw=true "Action log with activity logged")